queryluke/masseffect-5e/static/data/spells/snap_freeze.md

   description: A critical success on the Strength check completely shatters the affected creature's appendage.
 If legs,
     it falls prone and loses half its remaining hit points.
 If head, it immediately dies.
 ---
-Launch a globe of supercooled helium at a target within range.
-When you cast snap freeze on a target, you call out the location on its body.
+Launch a globe of supercooled helium.
+Make a ranged spell attack on a target within range, choosing a location on its body.
 The location can be body, legs, or head.

 __Legs__. +2 bonus to hit.
 The target is <condition id="restrained"/> for the next minute.
 Any creature can use its action to make a Strength check against your spell save DC to try and break the ice.
 On a success, the affected